rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 :congratulations: **Congratulations!** :tada:
 You have now completed enough components to start creating some interesting 3D scenes.
-What other components can you think of that might provide a benefit to programming interactive 3D applications?
+What other components for programming interactive 3D apps can you think of?
-Try extending `Geometry` and `Material` classes and using other core components to build something fun or practical.
+In our final lesson, we will add several extensions of the `Geometry` class to our CG framework, such as polygons and cylinders, which are useful for modeling more complex objects.

+Look forward to it!